 - Abdominal herniation or bulge

-- Immediate breast reconstruction done together with mastectomy is insurance and Medisave claimable.
+- Immediate breast reconstruction performed simultaneously with mastectomy is insurance and Medisave claimable.

 During the consultation, Dr Ng would guide you to choose the best breast reconstruction surgery methods most commonly used by some of the top plastic surgeons in Singapore and other parts of the world.